ronfontebo/beers-of-the-world-java-webapp/README.md

 # beers-of-the-world
-A java web app for listing all kinds of beer
+A java web app for listing various kinds of beer.

 Steps for deploying this project:
 =================================